 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
-You will find Gynaecologists with more than 42 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 30 years of experience on Lybrate.com.
 You can find Gynaecologists online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Hemlata Hankare

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Pap Smear Procedure

 Urinary Incontinence (Ui) Treatment

 Submit a review for Dr. Hemlata HankareYour feedback matters!

 31 weeks pregnant.
 Placenta position posterior lower down and lower end 3.0 cms from IO.
 Grade 2.
 Is there anything to worry?